Why people are romanticising mental health problems and why we need to stop it?

 Having a mental health problem is not something to be proud of; it is something to be aware and accept before it’s being healed.

 Those articles might give people the awareness about mental health problems; it gives us understanding that the people who have those problems are worth to be loved too, and I can’t agree more since being loved is one of the best ways to deal with a mental health problem.

-Even a research stated that emotional support, such as being loved by family members, is effective to decrease the anxiety level of a terminally ill patient.
-But, people also need to remember that a mental health problem within someone is an issue which still needs a proper treatment.
+Even research stated that emotional support, such as being loved by family members, is effective to decrease the anxiety level of a terminally ill patient.
+But, people also need to remember that a mental health problem within someone is an issue that still needs proper treatment.